COVID-19 pandemic in Manitoba: September 2021

 Effective September 3, proof of vaccination is required for entry to any dining area and all licensed premises (also including food courts effective September 7), casinos and VLT lounges, gyms, cinemas, indoor recreational businesses and activities, and any ticketed concert or sporting event.
 Furthermore, outdoor gatherings will be capped at 500 unless otherwise exempted by public health.

 By late-September, a fourth wave had begun to develop; the Southern health region, which has had some of the lowest vaccination rates province-wide, was noted as having the larger proportion of new cases in the province.

 October 2021

 On October 1, all of Manitoba was moved back to Orange on the Pandemic Response System, and new public health orders were announced effective October 5 to further restrict gatherings involving unvaccinated residents.
 The province also announced capacity restrictions for retail in the Southern health region.

 On October 25, all existing public health orders were renewed for an additional three weeks beginning November 2.
-In addition, it was stated that due to vaccination rates, as well as their proximity to Winnipeg, the rural municipalities of Cartier, Headingley, Macdonald, Niverville-Ritchot, St. Francois Xavier, and Tache would be excluded from the existing health orders in affect for the Southern health region, and would follow the regulations in effect for the rest of the province (and in particular Winnipeg).
+In addition, it was stated that due to vaccination rates, as well as their proximity to Winnipeg, the rural municipalities of Cartier, Headingley, Macdonald, Niverville-Ritchot, St. Francois Xavier, and Tache would be excluded from the existing health orders in effect for the Southern health region, and would follow the regulations in effect for the rest of the province (and in particular Winnipeg).